 - Weapon Program Background Report

-This essay traces the history of Iran's missile effort, explains where Iran managed to find foreign help, and reviews efforts to hinder Iran's missile progress.
+This essay traces the history of Iran's missile effort, with a focus on their role as a nuclear weapon delivery vehicle.
+The essay provides an overview of Iran's current capabilities, identifies key entities supporting the effort, explains where Iran has found foreign help, and reviews efforts to hinder Tehran’s progress.

 Early Missile Ambitions

-Iran's determination to acquire and produce ballistic missiles grew out of its war with Iraq in the 1980s.
+Iran's determination to acquire and produce missiles grew out of its war with Iraq in the 1980s.
 Tehran found itself ill-prepared to retaliate against Iraq's missile attacks on Iranian cities.
-Tehran decided that, for its own protection, it had to achieve self-reliance in missile production.
+Iran decided that, for its own protection, it had to achieve self-reliance in missile production.

 Scud B and Scud C